RayanKashif69/Distributed-P2P-FileSharing/README.md

   - See the `Command Menu` prompt.
   - Observe file listings and peer info on the stats page.
   - Notice fewer metadata logs, indicating network stabilization.
+  - Once the auto fetch is complete, it should show a message "AUTO FETCH PROCESS COMPLETE"

 ---